panchazo/open-weather-station/README.md

 ![OWS Concept](https://github.com/panchazo/open-weather-station/blob/master/docs/img/concept.jpg)

 An Arduino Uno module reads data from sensors and every minute sends a payload of data via bluetooth to a connected device.
-The “connected device” is an android smartphone running an app (the app will be ready soon) that receives this information, stores it in memory, displays the data on the screen and if needed it can push the measures to an external service such a wunderground or another custom cloud service either via wifi and/or mobile network - this is one of the primary advantages of using the smartphone.
+The “connected device” is an android smartphone running an app (the app will be ready soon) that receives this information, stores it in memory, displays the data on the screen and if needed it can push the measures to an external service such as wunderground or another custom cloud service either via wifi and/or mobile network - this is one of the primary advantages of using the smartphone.
 You could also write a Raspberry Pi program to connect to the Arduino via bluetooth to receive the data if the Android app is not suitable for you (at this point the Pi implementation is not in the scope of the project).

 Next you can read more about the concepts behind this implementation.
 Otherwise click here to [jump to the assembly instructions](#arduino-module-assembly).